-

 The Gigabaud wideband ISL system features:

-Low power, high data rate encoder and decoder
+- Low power, high data rate encoder and decoder;

-Wideband (GHz range) modulator and demodulator
+- Wideband (GHz range) modulator and demodulator;

-CCSDS 131.2-B-2 coding and modulation
+- CCSDS 131.2-B-2 coding and modulation;

-Flexible FPGA solutions suitable for on-board applications
+- Flexible FPGA solutions suitable for on-board applications;

-Doppler (shift and rate) resilient signal tracking, and pre-/postcompensation
+- Doppler (shift and rate) resilient signal tracking, and pre-/post-compensation.

-The activity is organized in four tasks:
+The activity is organised in four tasks:

-Task 2: A detailed design justified by mathematical and simulated performance, and implementation of the breadboard;
+- Task 2: A detailed design justified by mathematical and simulated performance, and implementation of the breadboard;

-Task 3: Validation of function and performance, of the breadboard;
+- Task 3: Validation of function and performance, of the breadboard;

-Task 4: A technology assessment and development plan The following milestones applied: SRR, BR, PDR, DDR, TRR, and FR.
+- Task 4: A technology assessment and development plan.
+The following milestones applied: SRR, BR, PDR, DDR, TRR, and FR.

 The project is completed.